wp-plugins/customericare-livechat/readme.txt

 Sign up now on http://www.customericare.com/signup Need more information? http://www.customericare.com/livechat == Installation ==

-1. Upload `customericare-livechat` directory to Wordpress plugins directory (`/wp-content/plugins/`)
+1. Upload customericare-livechat directory to WordPress plugins directory (/wp-content/plugins/)
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Click the 'Customericare' menu on the left.
 4. Follow the instructions.

+OR

+1. Go to your /wp-admin
+2. Click Plugins, Add New
+3. Search for CustomerICare
+4. Click Install now

 == Screenshots ==